Stand with Ukraine flag

 • General gateway information, which consists of the following cards:

-• Status (Active/Inactive);
+• Status (Active/Inactive).

-• Name of the gateway;
+• Name of the gateway.

-• Type of the gateway;
+• Type of the gateway.

-• Devices (Active/Inactive);
+• Devices (Active/Inactive).

 • Devices is a table that contains basic information about connected devices through the gateway:

-• Device Name;
+• Device Name.

-• Device Type;
+• Device Type.

-• Status (Active/Inactive);
+• Status (Active/Inactive).

-• Connector Name;
+• Connector Name.

-• Connector Type;
+• Connector Type.

 • As well as elements of filtering and searching for the necessary devices.

-• Alarms is a standard alarm widget where you will receive all alarms related to selected gateway;
+• Alarms is a standard alarm widget where you will receive all alarms related to selected gateway.

-• Launch command - a modal window with an auto-generated command for launching the gateway;
+• Launch command - a modal window with an auto-generated command for launching the gateway.

-• RPC - Gateway RPC sending dashboard.
+• RPC - Gateway RPC sending page.

 General Configuration

-The dashboard consists of the following tabs:
+The page consists of the following tabs:

 Doc info icon